FAQs - All Volunteers

 I have a dental license from another state.
 Can I still volunteer?

 Yes.
 Dentists from out of state can treat patients at FLA-MOM, provided they complete the required out-of-state dentist registration information and are approved by a third-party screening authority.
-The deadline to register as an out-of-state dentist is April 19, 2024.
+The deadline to register as an out-of-state dentist is February 7, 2025.

 Volunteers with inactive Florida dental licenses or those who do not wish to apply for a temporary license can volunteer in other areas such as Central Supply, Sterilization, Dental Laboratory, Patient Education, etc.